-Russia fought the Crimean War (1853-56) with the largest standing army in Europe.
-Russia's population was greater than that of France and Britain combined, but in that war it failed to defend its territory from attack mainly by the British and French – in the Crimea.
+Russia fought the Crimean War (1853-56) with Europe's largest standing army, and Russia's population was greater than that of France and Britain combined, but it failed to defend its territory, the Crimea, from attack.
 This failure shocked the Russians and demonstrated to them the inadequacy of their weaponry and transport and their economic backwardness relative to the British and French.

-Being unable to defend one's realm from foreign attack was a great humiliation for Tsar Nicholas I, who died in 1855, toward the end of the war.
-He was succeeded that year by his eldest son, Alexander II, who had to be careful not to offend the Russian people while seeking an inglorious end to the war.
-The best he could do was an humiliating treaty, the Treaty of Paris – signed on March 30, 1856.
-The treaty forbade Russian naval bases or warships on the Black Sea, leaving the Russians without protection from pirates or whomever along its 1,000 miles of Black Sea coastline, and leaving unprotected merchant ships that had to pass through the Bosporus and Dardanelles straits.
+Being unable to defend his realm from foreign attack was a great humiliation for Tsar Nicholas I, who died in 1855 toward the end of the war.
+He was succeeded that year by his eldest son, Alexander II, who feared arousing the Russian people by an inglorious end to the war.
+But the best he could do was a humiliating treaty, the Treaty of Paris – signed on March 30, 1856.
+The treaty forbade Russian naval bases or warships on the Black Sea, leaving the Russians without protection from pirates along its 1,000 miles of Black Sea coastline, and leaving unprotected merchant ships that had to pass through the Bosporus and Dardanelles straits.
 The treaty removed Russia's claim of protection of Orthodox Christians within the Ottoman Empire, and it allowed the Turks to make the Bosporus a naval arsenal and a place where the fleets of Russia's enemies could assemble to intimidate Russia.

-In his manifesto announcing the end of the war, Alexander II promised reform, and his message was welcomed by the people.
-Those in Russia who read books other than the Holy Bible were eager for reform, some of them with a Hegelian confidence in historical development.
-These readers were more nationalistic than intellectuals had been in the early years of the century.
-Devotion to the French language and to literature from Britain and Germany had declined among the Russians.
-The Russians had been developing their own literature, with authors such as Aleksandr Pushkin (1799-1837), Nicolai Gogol (1809-62), Ivan Turgenev (1818-83) and Feodor Dostoievski.
-(1821-81).
+In his manifesto announcing the end of the war, Alexander II promised the Russian people reform, and his message was widely welcomed.
+Those in Russia who read books were eager for reform, some of them with a Hegelian confidence in historical development.
+These readers were more nationalistic than Russia's intellectuals had been in the early years of the century.
+Devotion to the French language and to literature from Britain and Germany had declined since then.
+The Russians had been developing their own literature, with authors such as Aleksandr Pushkin (1799-1837), Nicolai Gogol (1809-62), Ivan Turgenev (1818-83) and Feodor Dostoievski (1821-81).
 And Russian literature had been producing a greater recognition of serfs as human beings.

-In addition to a more productive economy, many of Russia's intellectuals hoped for more of a rule of law and an advance in rights and obligations for everyone under the rule of the tsar – the continuation of autocracy but less arbitrary.
-And from among these intellectuals also came an appeal for freer universities, colleges and schools and a greater freedom of the press.
+In addition to a more productive economy, many intellectuals hoped for more of a rule of law and for an advance in rights and obligations for everyone – a continuation of autocracy but less arbitrary.
+From these intellectuals came an appeal for freer universities, colleges and schools and a greater freedom of the press.
 "It is not light which is dangerous, but darkness," wrote Russia's official historian, Mikhail Pogodin.

 And on the minds of reformers was the abolition of serfdom.
 In Russia were more the 22 million serfs, compared to 4 million slaves in the United States.
 They were around 44 percent of Russia's population, and described as slaves.
 They were the property of a little over 100,000 land owning lords (pomeshchiki).
 Some were owned by religious foundations, and some by the tsar (state peasants).
 Some labored for people other than their lords, but they had to make regular payments to their lord, with some of the more wealthy lords owning enough serfs to make a living from these payments.